infracost/docs/docs/infracost_cloud/key_concepts.md

 Coming soon!
 You'll be able to invite other users to your organization and also change the organization owner.

+## Repos

+Repos (short for "code repositories") are the typical method of code organization used by infrastructure-as-code teams.
+A repo contains one or more projects.
+Infracost Cloud lets you track how the costs of the projects within a repo may change in the future.

 ## Projects

-Projects are a flexible concept in Infracost that are used to represent code repos, deployment environments, workspaces etc.
+Projects are a flexible concept in Infracost that are used to represent code paths, deployment environments, workspaces etc.

 Infracost auto-generates project names based on the user-provided path, or git repo name.
 The name appears in the CLI output, pull request comments and Infracost Cloud as shown below.